omahs/golem-docs/docs/Ncreators/javascript/guides/task-model.md

 ---
-description: Introduction to Golem Network and Task model
+Description: Introduction to Golem Network and Task model
 ---